 Romanization in Lombardy and Italian Switzerland

-After the conquest in the last decades before Christ, the Romans tried to gain the conquered peoples’ loyalty through subtle tactics of political and religious propaganda.
+After their conquest in the last decades before Christ, the Romans tried to gain the loyalty of the conquered peoples through subtle tactics based on political and religious propaganda.

-After consolidating their presence, the Romans began to found or to rebuild cities and a process of urbanization o the Po-Valley, Cisalpina in the Republican era and the Italian region XI or Transpadena in the time of Emperor August (27 B.C.-14 A.D.).
+The Romans founded or rebuilt cities, applying a process of urbanization to the Po-Valley, Cisalpina in the Republican era, and the Italian region XI or Transpadena in the time of Emperor August (27 B.C.-14 A.D.).

 All these cities had similar, highly symbolic buildings (forum, theatre, aqueduct, temple) and architecture.

-The Roman taste manifested itself in private premises as well, with houses and mansions packed with mosaics and luxurious furnishings.
-An exhibition in Brescia pays attention to the process of romanization of Lombardy and subsequently southern Switzerland.
-(Further information: www.bresciamusei.com)
+An exhibition in Brescia pays attention to the process of romanization in Lombardy and subsequently southern Switzerland.
+(Further information: www.bresciamusei.com).